 - We have created an empty project in Xilinx ISE Webpack.
 Now right click on the project and select “New source” from the pop-up menu.

 - Select “Verilog Module” as the source type and type in the file name as shown in the image below.

 - Replace the autogenerated module template (or the contents of the whole file) with the code below.

 module myModule_tb(); wire out; reg clock; always begin #1 clock =!clock; end initial begin //Initialize clock clock = 0; //End simulation #10 $finish; end myModule notGate(clock, out); endmodule module myModule(A, B); input wire A; output wire B; assign B = !A; endmodule

 - Now make sure that we are in the simulation mode by selecting “Simulation” in design view

-- Start simulation by right clicking on “Sim” process in the process view and selecting “Run” (The Verilog file myModule_sim.v must be selected in the Design View for this option to be visible).
+- Start the simulation by right clicking on the “Sim” process in the process view and selecting “Run” (The Verilog file myModule_sim.v must be selected in the Design View for this option to be visible).

 - Now the ISim simulator will start and you will be presented with a simulation waveform like the one below (Sometimes you may have to zoom in/out a little bit to see the waveform correctly).

 Inspect the waveform and make sure that our Verilog module is working as expected.
 As you can see in the image above, the output is the inverted form of the input clock.
 This is exactly what we expect from a NOT gate.
-In part 4 of this tutorial, we will implement this module on a real hardware.
+In part 4 of this tutorial, we will implement this module on real hardware.